 As I mentioned I collected these hot discs of Jimmy The Big, "Brother" Jack, Shirley The Gentle Lady, Larry etc. And the more I got of these LPs the more I found missing in my collection.
 Today I keep a list of LPs and CDs which I am steadily looking for.
-As time went by my collection grew to some 25,000+ titles of organ jazz music.
+As time went by my collection grew to appr.
+100,000+ titles of organ jazz music (meanwhile digital copies take a big part of it).
 I have however to point out that not only star musicians can be found but also those side men who do a rather good job on the organ and sometimes can be heard as one of many only.
 Also typical piano players who only occasionally play the organ found entrance into my collection.

 And what about the organ itself: Most of the music is made on the legendary HAMMOND, but of course other keyboard instruments as "electric organ" or "Wurlitzer organ" are considered.
 A special place is given to the pipe or church organ: A relatively small range of players, especially in Belgium, Germany, Norway and Sweden, have shown that excellent jazz can be made on such instruments - mostly a totally different kind of jazz compared with the funky, impulsive way of "Hammond jazz", more contemplative and sensitive, a kind of its own, worth listening to.

 As a base for such a comprehensive collection I decided to found The International Archives For The Jazz Organ.
 Their aims are defined as follows: